ashiklom/NP_Trait_Analysis/second-reviewer-response/editor.md

 > 5) Fig. 4.
 How did you assign the length of the lines for these correlations.
 It seems that the global lines should span the full data, but they are contained within the broader cluster of lines for the various PFTs.

-(TODO) The lengths of these lines are determined by the eigenvalues of the estimated covariance matrix subset to the traits of interest (line XXX).
+The lengths of these lines are determined by the eigenvalues of the estimated covariance matrix subset to the traits of interest (line XXX TODO).
 The reason the global lines do not cover the full extent of the data is that the black and colored lines represent two different models:
 The black lines are a multivariate model fit to all of the data at once, while the colored lines are the results of the hierarchical fit.